ansys/pydpf-core/docs/source/index.rst

 |                    || .flprj                |                                  |                                  |
 +--------------------+------------------------+----------------------------------+----------------------------------+

-Visualisation is ensured by VTK and leverage of `PyVista tools
+Visualisation is ensured by VTK and leverages `PyVista tools
 <https://docs.pyvista.org>`_.

 Using the many DPF operators that are available, you can manipulate and